Are you searching for the right language-learning tool?

 Duolingo uses a gamified format for its language courses.
 As the learner completes a lesson level, he or she can earn points and “lingots” (the Duolingo currency) that can be used to purchase power-ups in the app’s online store.

-It currently offers 88 language courses, with almost a dozen under-development (or in the “hatching” stage); 33 of the courses are available for English speakers
+It currently offers 88 language courses, with almost a dozen under development (or in the “hatching” stage); 33 of the courses are available for English speakers

 All Duolingo courses are free.

-Pros of Doulingo App
+Pros of Duolingo App

 All courses are free